Last Updated: November 20, 2024

 How to Start an LLC in Alabama

-To show you how an Alabama limited liability company (LLC) is created, we’ve broken down the formation process into five steps.
-These steps will show you how to start an LLC in Alabama and are integral to registering your LLC Alabama with the Yellowhammer State.
+To show you how an Alabama limited liability company (LLC) is created, we’ve broken down the formation process into six steps.
+These steps will show you how to start an LLC in Alabama and are integral to registering your LLC with the Yellowhammer State.
 This means filing the right documents with the Alabama Secretary of State’s office, in addition to having the right tools to keep your business running smoothly.

 1. Name your Alabama LLC